Manila Symphony Orchestra: Young musicians

-MSO has instituted two main programs intended to develop Filipino musical artistry and showcase Filipino musical talent, the "Young Artists’ Competitions" and the Luneta Concerts (known as “Concert in the Park”).
-The Manila Symphony Orchestra today has young musicians who are trained by the Philippine Research for Developing International Soloists (PREDIS), which was founded in 1985 by Basilio Manalo and Sister Mary Placid Abejo at St. Scholastica’s College.
+MSO has instituted two main programs intended to develop Filipino musical artistry and showcase Filipino musical talent, the "Young Artists' Competitions" and the Luneta Concerts (known as "Concert in the Park").
+The Manila Symphony Orchestra today has young musicians who are trained by the Philippine Research for Developing International Soloists (PREDIS), which was founded in 1985 by Basilio Manalo and Sister Mary Placid Abejo at St. Scholastica's College.
 Filipino conductors have also taken the helm of the MSO, including Francisco Santiago, Basilio Manalo, and later Arturo Molina.

 At present the MSO is composed of around 60 musicians under the music direction of Marlon Chen.
 Many members the orchestra are young music students who are also enrolled in the different colleges and conservatories of music in the Metro Manila area.
 Many of these have been winners in the National Music Competitions for Young Artists (NAMCYA) and have represented the Philippines in international music festivals and workshops.

+Awards

+In July 2024, MSO under conductor, Jeffrey Solares, bagged the Gold Prize and Grand Prix at the 13th Bratislava International Youth Music Festival in Slovakia.